Libberator/LIbberator.github.io/content/post/2023-02-01-roll-a-tetrahedron/index.md

 _center.rotation = Quaternion.Slerp(startRot, targetRot, t);
 ```

-If you've never used <a href="https://docs.unity3d.com/ScriptReference/Vector3.Slerp.html" target="_blank">`Vector3.Slerp`</a> before, think of it like a windshield wiper.
-It just gets rotated from pointing in one direction to pointing in another.
+If you've never used [`Vector3.Slerp`](https://docs.unity3d.com/ScriptReference/Vector3.Slerp.html) before, think of it like a windshield wiper.
+A vector gets rotated from pointing in one direction to pointing in another.
 With that in mind, we need to mainly work with **offsets**, which we then add onto a world position reference point - an anchor.

 ![Slerp Diagram](slerpDiagram.png)